mattehalen/Scheduled-countdown/README.md

 # CHANGE LOG

+## Alpha V.0.0.10 [2021-05-28]
+    1.[Back-end] - Start adding support for APN (Apple Push Notification) server.
+    2.[Back-end] - Added Store ios Token when a ios device is connected.
+This is so the APN server knows what devices should recive the Notification.
 ## Alpha V.0.0.9 [2021-05-20]
     1.[MAIN WINDOW] - Fixed so Port input field is linked to the db-settings.json 2.[Back-end] - fix github HEAD on [MAIN WINDOW]